This week our thoughts and actions have been with Helen as she fought to survive.

 Lake Rd Vet Clinic is all ready for this year’s Relay for Life.
 Our team name is ‘Lake Rd Vet Labradoodles’.
 We are excited about this year’s event after our successful entry last year.

 We are looking for anyone who would like to join our team and run with us in October.
 If you’d like to join us, let us know!

 Helen has been nominated as Clinic Cat of the Year.

 We would love her to have this honour especially after her having been so ill.

 Exotic and Pocket Pet Month

-During the month of April Lake Road Vet Clinic is offering free Preventative Health Checks for your Exotic Pets and Pocket Pets.
+During the month of April Lake Road Vet Hospital is offering free Preventative Health Checks for your Exotic Pets and Pocket Pets.

 Health checks include checking their teeth for breaks and decay, checking their ears for signs of infection, checking their vital signs for any sign that things are not right and generally checking your pet over to for any outward signs of illness.